jlmelville/smallvis/docs/idp-theory.md

 H_U = -\sum_{j} p_{j|i} \log p_{j|i}
 $$

-and the perplexity, $U$, in units of nats is:
+where $H_U$ is measured in nats, due to the use of natural logarithms.
+The dimensionless quantity perplexity, $U$, often interpreted as an effective number of neighbors, is:

 $$
 U = \exp(H_U)